jcbalcita/i-love-blocks/README.md

 - [ ] Start/Pause and New Game buttons
 - [ ] Rendered blocks that the player can destroy on the screen
-- [ ] Additional blocks that are rendered after each player turn
+- [ ] Additional blocks that are rendered after blocks are destroyed
 - [ ] A 'Game Over' message if the player allows blocks to reach the bottom of the screen

 In addition, this project will include: